claytonpeters/scripts/postfix/README.md

 The configuration for both of these milters is contained within the Perl.
 This does need to change to be in a config file instead.

-Note that these scripts haven't been tested in a production environment (yet), so YMMV.
+These scripts are in use in a production environment, and currently have one known caveat (which is a bug which needs fixing - see issues).

 postfix-log-milter.pl
 - Perhaps a bit of a misuse of a milter, this logs messages to a database once